vincentboucherecn/CulturalTransmission/README.md

 ## Files:

-+ *allfunction.R*: It's an R script collecting all of the functions invoked by the other scripts.
++ *allfunction.R*: It's an R script collecting all of the functions called by the other scripts.
 This script does not have to be launch manually.
 It is launched by the other scripts.

 + *import.do*: This do-file has to be lauched FIRST.
 It keeps the relevant variables from the original datasets and merges them in a single file.